Go to Reviews.org US Edition

-For many of us, the Nokia 3310 was our first phone, and the new model is more than just an attempted nostalgia hit for purchasing parents.
-The iconic handset silhouette may be the same, but Nokia has sagely updated the all-important hardware, while keeping the price below $100.
+For many of us, the Nokia 3310 was our first phone, and the new Nokia 225 is a more than worthy throwback.
+The brand's iconic silhouette may be the same, but Nokia has sagely updated the all-important hardware, while keeping the price below $100.
 Physical buttons are great for first-time phone users, while the 2.4-inch polarised screen is both the right size and designed to be easy to read in sunlight.

-Unlike the smartphones on this page, the Nokia 3310 is close to a dumbphone, though the 3G version can use apps like Twitter and Facebook.
-Still, there’s entertainment in the form of reimagined Snake, FM radio and MP3 player (up the storage via MicroSD card to store tunes), and a 2MP camera for taking basic snaps.
-The best feature, though, is the epic battery life (up to 22 hours of talk time).
+Unlike the smartphones on this page, the Nokia 225 is close to a dumbphone, though it can still use apps like Twitter and Facebook.
+Still, there’s entertainment in the form of reimagined Snake, FM radio and MP3 player (up the storage via MicroSD card to store tunes), and a 0.3MP camera for taking basic snaps.
+The best feature, though, is the epic battery life (up to 19 hours of talk time).

 Best phone for younger kids

 Like the Nokia 225, the Optus X Lite 4G is a feature phone that’s a great fit for younger phone users.
 For starters, you can buy one outright for under $50, though you will have to pair it with an Optus Prepaid plan.
 Considering Optus plans are great value – check out the list of Optus Prepaid plans here – this helps to add to the overall value.

 The 2.4-inch colour display is a great starting point for younger eyes, which helps keep the handset light enough to carry around and makes single-hand usage possible, even in smaller mitts.
 The battery is built to last all day, there’s a basic camera for budding photographers, and Bluetooth offers some connectivity versatility.

 For $49 upfront, you can own the Optus X Lite 4G handset outright and pair it with one of the Optus Prepaid plans below (all of which have at least 1GB of data).